kubernetes/enhancements/keps/sig-api-machinery/5793-manifest-based-admission-control-config/README.md

 `WantsExcludedAdmissionResources` and consume the same `exclusion.Excluded()` list that `generic.Plugin` already injects into `ValidatingAdmissionPolicy` and `MutatingAdmissionPolicy`.
-At admit time, when the `ExcludeAdmissionWebhookVirtualResources` feature gate is enabled, a request whose GroupResource is in the excluded set is not dispatched to webhooks.
+At admit time, when the `ExcludeAdmissionWebhookVirtualResources` feature gate is enabled, a request whose GroupResource is in the excluded set is not dispatched to webhooks (both static and REST-based).
 When the gate is disabled, dispatch behaves as it does today.

 This change is independent of the `staticManifestsDir` machinery and does not require operators to configure manifest-based admission.
-It is grouped with this KEP at beta because it shares review surface and rollout messaging with the broader manifest-based admission work.
+It is grouped with this KEP at beta because we want webhook and CEL admission to behave consistently before manifest-based admission graduates to beta, and it shares review surface and rollout messaging with the broader manifest-based admission work.

 ### Test Plan